 Where, by the terms of these land development regulations or other applicable regulations or ordinances of the Town Council, provision is made for ensuring to the Town Council that the public improvements required will be constructed as required, the following procedures and regulations shall govern.

-Before any building permit is issued in such situation, the Town Council shall require the applicant to present satisfactory evidence that full provisions has been made for public improvements, including, but not limited to:
+Before any building permit is issued in such situation, the Town Council shall require the applicant to present satisfactory evidence that full provision has been made for public improvements, including, but not limited to, utility lines, sanitary sewers, storm sewers, construction or reconstruction of streets or alleys, streets signs, and traffic devices or signals.

-- 1. Utility lines;

-- 2. Sanitary sewers;

-- 3. Storm sewers;

-- 4. Construction or reconstruction of streets or alleys;

-- 5. Streets signs; and

-- 6. Traffic devices or signals.

 Where such public improvements are to be constructed by the applicant in accordance with the applicant's permit, the Town Council shall require security satisfactory to the Town Council in the form of:

 - 1. A deposit in cash or cashier's check or - 2.
-A performance and payment bond in the amount of one hundred ten (110%) percent of the estimated cost of such improvements.
+A performance and payment bond in the amount of one hundred ten (110) percent of the estimated cost of such improvements.

-The purpose of this requirement is to ensure to the Town Council that the public improvements required will be properly and timely completed and paid for.
+The purpose of this requirement is to ensure to the Town Council that the public improvements required will be properly and timely completed and paid by the applicant.
 The form of any such bond or sureties thereon shall be subject to the approval of the Town Attorney for the Town Council as to legal form and correctness prior to the issuance of any building permit.